+Honors Chemistry is an advanced lab and inquiry-based chemistry course.
 The instruction in this course develops conceptual understanding in chemistry.
 Honors Chemistry incorporates advanced mathematical applications and discourse to describe the physical world, and develops essential scientific reasoning skills.
-The Modeling method of instruction is consistent with recommendations from the College Board, the National Science Foundation, the American Chemical Society, and major research studies.